 Section 1.
 The titles and duties of District standing committees shall be as follows:

 The Laws and Regulations Committee shall maintain these Bylaws in conformity with the Governing Documents of Circle K International and shall make recommendations to the Board of Officers for proposed amendments.
 It shall be responsible for the interpretation of these bylaws for action by the Board of Officers, and for all matters affecting Circle K on the District level.
-It shall also review all club bylaws submitted for District approval, make revisions and approval recommendations to the Board of Officers, and forwarding approved bylaws to the International Office for final approval by the International Board of Representatives.
-This committee will also fulfill any other duties that the District Governor assigns as he/she sees fit.
+It shall also review all club bylaws submitted for District approval, make revisions and approval recommendations to the Board of Officers, and forward approved bylaws to the International Office for final approval by the International Board of Trustees.
+This committee will also fulfill any other duties that the District Governor assigns as they see fit.

-The Service Committee shall be responsible for the implementation of the District Service Project and the promotion of the Circle K International Service Initiative to all clubs within the District.
-The committee shall encourage club participation in Theme and Emphasis Week, Circle K Week, and International Service Week.
-This committee will also fulfill any other duties that the District Governor assigns as he/she sees fit.
+The Service Committee shall be responsible for the implementation of the District Service Project and the promotion of the Circle K International Service Initiative(s) to all clubs within the District.
+The committee shall encourage club participation in Circle K Week.
+This committee will also fulfill any other duties that the District Governor assigns as they see fit.

 Article VIII: Conventions

 Section 1.
 A convention of the Circle K clubs in the Pennsylvania District shall be held after the second weekend in February and before the first full weekend in April, the exact time and place of which shall be agreed upon by the Board of Officers in consultation with the District Administrator(s), with approval of the Kiwanis District Board of Trustees.
-So far as it is practical, the Board of Officers shall request a member of the International Board of Representatives to serve as the official representative to the annual convention.
-The dates and site of the convention shall be determined no less than one-hundred and twenty (120) days prior to the proposed convention dates.
-The International Administrator, acting for the International Board of Representatives, shall approve the dates and site.
+So far as it is practical, the Board of Officers shall request a member of the International Board of Trustees to serve as the official representative to the annual convention.
+The dates and site of the convention shall be determined no less than one hundred and twenty (120) days prior to the proposed convention dates.
+The International Director, acting for the International Board of Representatives, shall approve the dates and site.

 Section 2.
 The Governor shall appoint convention committees as outlined in the Governing Documents.

 Section 3.
-The Secretary shall mail to each club, the District Board of Officers, the District Administrator(s), the International Administrator, the Kiwanis Governor, the Kiwanis District Secretary, and the Key Club District Governor, an official call to the dates of convention.
+The Secretary shall mail to each club, the District Board of Officers, the District Administrator(s), the International Director, the Kiwanis District Governor, the Kiwanis District Secretary, Kiwanis District Treasurer, and the Key Club District Governor, an official call to the dates of convention.

 Section 4.
 The Board of Officers shall have full supervision and management of all conventions, in consultation with the District Administrator(s).
-The District Administrator(s), or representative of them selected by the Kiwanis District Board of Trustees, shall handle any contractual arrangements necessary for the District Convention.
+The District Administrator(s), or representative(s) selected by the Kiwanis District Board of Trustees, shall handle any contractual arrangements necessary for the District Convention.

 Section 5.
-Each member club in good standing shall be entitled to two (2) voting delegates and two (2) alternates at the District Convention.
+Each club in good standing shall be entitled to two (2) voting delegates and two (2) alternates at the District Convention.
 The delegates and their alternates shall be active members in good standing of the chartered clubs they represent.
 The Governor and other elected District Officers shall be delegates-at-large at the District Convention.
 International Officers shall not be considered delegates unless certified as representatives of their home club.

 Section 6.
 Each accredited delegate shall be entitled to vote on each question submitted at any convention.
 There shall be no voting proxy.